 It turns out we can use a very similar strategy to come up with a simple formula for that angle, as well.
 Suppose we have two chords, BC and ED, that intersect at point A outside the circle, as in the drawing below.

 As before, we will create two inscribed angles by connecting the points where these chords intersect the circle with line BD.
 In the triangle ΔABD, ∠BAD is an interior angle, and so is one of the inscribed angles, ∠BDA.
 The other inscribed angle, ∠CBD, is now an exterior angle, and so it is equal to m∠BAD+m∠BDA.
-And since the inscribed angels are each equal to half the measure of the arc they subtend, we have
+And since the inscribed angles are each equal to half the measure of the arc they subtend, we have

 m∠BAD = m∠CBD - m∠BDA